tdoug19/ENSE_352_Lab/Lab-3/nestedSubroutine.md

 We know how to call a subroutine and how to return from a subroutine with the following:
 - BL  Branch with Link (Call a subroutine) and store the return address in the LR.
 - BX LR Branch pack to where the LR is pointing.
+What happens if we are in a subroutine and need to call another subroutine whithin this one?
+What will happen to the Link Register.
+There is an example in this repository to download and run to see how to handle this situation.

 ## Procedure

 ### Phase 1